siyandaMaphitha/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 4-global_variables lists environment variables The script 5-local_variables lists all local variables and environment variables, and functions.
-The scripy 6-create_local_variable creates a new local variable
+The scripy 6-create_local_variable creates a new local variable The script 7-create_global_variable creates a new global variable.